Barren Island (Andaman Islands)

-Barren Island is an island located in the Andaman Sea.
+Barren Island is an uninhabited island in the Andaman Sea.
 It is the only confirmed active volcano in the Indian subcontinent, and the only active volcano along a chain of volcanoes from Sumatra to Myanmar.
 It is a part of the Indian Union territory of Andaman and Nicobar Islands, and lies about 138 km northeast of the territory's capital, Port Blair.

 History

+Based on argon-argon dating of samples from Barren Island, it is now established that the oldest subaerial lava flows of the volcano are 1.6 million years old and the volcano is located on an oceanic crust which is roughly 106 million years old.
+All recorded eruptions lie on the low end of the Volcanic Explosivity Index.

+1787 eruption

 The first recorded eruption of the volcano dates back to 1787.
-Since then, the volcano has erupted more than ten times, with the most recent one being in 2020.
+Since then, the volcano has erupted more than ten times, with the most recent one being in 2022.
 After the first recorded eruption in 1787, further eruptions were recorded in 1789, 1795, 1803–04, and 1852.
-After nearly one and a half century of dormancy, the island had another eruption in 1991 that lasted six months and caused considerable damage.
+After nearly one and a half centuries of dormancy, the island had another eruption in 1991 that lasted six months and caused considerable damage.

+1991 eruption

 The 1991 eruption was particularly harmful to the island's fauna.
 A team from the Geological Survey of India visited Barren Island on 8–9 April 1993 to assess the impact of the eruption on the distribution, habit, and abundance of animal species.
 The report found that the eruption had reduced the number of bird species and their population.
 The team only observed 6 of the 16 known species of birds on the island.
-The Pied Imperial Pigeon (Ducula bicolor) was the most abundant among the 6 species observed.
+The pied imperial pigeon (Ducula bicolor) was the most abundant among the 6 species observed.
 In a survey conducted at night, the team spotted one rat species (Rattus rattus) and 51 species of insects from eight orders.
 The report also noted that the volcano was still emitting gas at the time.
 There were eruptions in 1994–95 and 2005–07, the latter considered to be linked to the 2004 Indian Ocean earthquake.
 A lighthouse that was established in 1993 was destroyed by the recent eruptions.

+2017-18 eruptions

+Eruptions were observed from 2017 to 2019.
 A team from the National Institute of Oceanography spotted the volcano erupting on 23 January 2017.
 Abhay Mudholkar, the head of the team, said, "The volcano is erupting in small episodes of about five to ten minutes.
 During the day, only ash clouds were observed.
 However, after sundown, red lava fountains were spewing from the crater into the atmosphere and hot lava flowed streaming down its slopes."

-Based on Argon-argon dating of samples from Barren Island, it is now established that the oldest subaerial lava flows of the volcano are 1.6 million years old and the volcano is located on an oceanic crust which is roughly 106 million years old.
-All recorded eruptions lie on the low end of the Volcanic Explosivity Index.
 The 2017 eruption was recorded as a 2 on the index.

-Geography

-This volcanic island stands in the midst of a volcanic belt on the edge of the Indian and Burmese tectonic plates.
-Narcondam Island is a dormant volcano in the area, apart from volcanic seamounts like Alcock and Sewell.